 The giant catfish, among the planet’s largest freshwater fish species, is now rare throughout the entire Mekong River Basin.
 While overfishing and past practices, such as dynamiting or electroshocking pools in the river, contributed to the species’ decline, a much larger threat now looms for

 Xayaburi Dam, a few hundred miles downstream from Huay Luk in Laos, has been under construction for more than a year.
-In Cambodia, construction on the $781 million Lower Sesan 2 Dam
+In Cambodia, construction on the $781 million Lower Sesan 2 Dam, financed by a

 The full slate of potential Lower Mekong dams would produce nearly 14,700 megawatts of power, boosting Southeast Asia’s energy generating capacity by 25 percent.
 But the dam development is proceeding over the objections of environmental activists, many community leaders, and the intergovernmental Mekong River Commission, testing the commission’s authority and posing a threat to regional cooperation.